plukacs/lab-governance/README.md

 ##### Policy: Meetings
 Take and share notes if relevant.
 If two people attend a meeting, one of them should take notes.

+##### Policy: Office guests
+- Share the door code with your guests when you invite them to help us focus and reduce office noise.

 ##### Policy: Office hygiene
 Leave the office clean every day so it's a welcoming place for us and our guests.
 - general cleaning (washing-up, vacuum-cleaning etc.) is outsourced to a cleaning lady, coming every Monday